javigallego4/starter-hugo-academic/content/authors/admin/_index.md

 ---

 I am Francisco Javier, currently at my last year of university studies.
 I consider myself to be an open, motivated and compromised person but, above all, a **problem solver**.
 Here, you can get to know me a little better. **Welcome!**

-### Don't hesitate to contact me!

-I enjoy meeting new people and sharing knowledgement.
-Feel free to contact me!

  {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.